scperkins/EJEHardenberg.github.io/public/tech-blog/cgi-c-harp-2.md

         {"updated": true}

-You can see that it works correctly, a non integral `date` or no `date` parameter at all means we get `false`, and if we send in an actual time we'll get `true`.
+You can see that it works correctly, a non identegral `date` or no `date` parameter at all means we get `false`, and if we send in an actual time we'll get `true`.
 Running these scripts from the command line and verifying their correctness is something you should always try to do, and we can update out **Makefile** to perform